-Finally, to our students, I hope you will find this handbook helpful as you embark on this important phase of your studies.
-It is a period of challenge and growth and the Minaret Teaching Team are ready to guide and support you.
-We all look forward to seeing you achieve your personal goals in the years to come.
+To our dear students, I hope you find this handbook helpful as you embark on this important phase of your studies.
+The Minaret Team is always ready to guide and support you, and work with you to achieve your personal goals in the years to come.